parisba/heyparis/content/posts/appleid/index.md

 The original post continues below, but to answer some questions:

 * **Yes,** I have the receipt for the card, including the activation receipt.
-* **Yes,**, the card was legitimately purchased, it's not from eBay.
+* **Yes,** the card was legitimately purchased, it's not from eBay.
-* **Yes,**, I have contacted the retailer.
+* **Yes,** I have contacted the retailer.
-* **Yes,**, I do have backups.
+* **Yes,** I do have backups.
 That isn't the point; the hardware is somewhat (MacBook Pro, iPhone) to completely (iPad, Apple Watch, AirPods, Apple TV, HomePod) useless.
 * **No,** I don't know why parts of the account still kinda work, and parts don't.
 * **No,** I didn't write this article with AI, I just tried to make it clear what was going on with headings, and I've been writing for a LONG time.
-* **Yes,**, Apple really did use emojis in their Live Chat.
+* **Yes,** Apple really did use emojis in their Live Chat.
-* **Yes,**, I am in contact with Australian Government regulators and ombudsmen, but that process takes months to allocate cases.
+* **Yes,** I am in contact with Australian Government regulators and ombudsmen, but that process takes months to allocate cases.
-* **Yes,**, I'll write to my local Federal Member, Andrew Wilkie.
+* **Yes,** I'll write to my local Federal Member, Andrew Wilkie.
 He's helped me with many things before, but Apple is still Apple.
-* **Yes,**, I have had problems with Wise and the Commonwealth Bank of Australia in the past.
+* **Yes,** I have had problems with Wise and the Commonwealth Bank of Australia in the past.
 No, I'm not a glutton for punishment.
 I don't know what's going on.
-* **Yes,**, my business recovered their money from Wise, but the [AFCA](https://www.afca.org.au) complaint is ongoing (as I said, the process is slow).
+* **Yes,** my business recovered their money from Wise, but the [AFCA](https://www.afca.org.au) complaint is ongoing (as I said, the process is slow).
 * **No,** WWDR, and friends in SWE/SRE at Apple haven't been able to help beyond trying to escalate.

 ## Here’s how Apple “Permanently” locked my Apple ID.